josh-wentzien/josh-wentzien.github.io/content/senior/_index.md

 Athens”, which I hadn’t realized was there.

 This artwork and how I came to find is a good symbol for my entire time in
-Europe: how much I learned through study and the frequent serendipity in my day-to-day life.
+Europe: how much I learned through study and the frequent serendipity in myday-to-day life.